PervazGolrang/Project2-VRF-LITE_OSPF-BGP_RedistributionLab/steps/08_enhancements.md

 ## Control Plane Policing (CoPP) on core and PE routers

-# Because CoPP is not fully supported on CSR1000v in EVE-NG; I will simulate CoPP by using ACLs.
+* Because CoPP is not fully supported on CSR1000v in EVE-NG; I will simulate CoPP by using ACLs.

-CoPP for protecting the router CPU from excessive traffic.
+* CoPP used for protecting the router **interface** from excessive traffic.

 ```bash
 access-list 100 permit ospf any any